CaZual-T/CZT-Mod-Manager/README.md

 ```
 - Built using Python and PyQt5 gui library; EXE compiling method = Nuitka Standalone.
 - Python: Core coding language.
 This app is 100% python.
-- PyQt5: Provides a modern, customizable GUI for a professional user experience.
+- PyQt5: Provides a modern, customizable GUI for a more personal user experience.
 - UnRAR: Supports extraction and management of compressed mod files of any compression type.
 ```
 # Features: